Recent Storm Damage Posts

 Unbelievable Wind Damage!

-A recent report of dust blowing from Texas and later falling as snow in Minnesota due to an early spring blizzard really caught our attention.
+Extreme wind events due to massive tornados or destructive thunder storms always grab our attention.
 Here at SERVPRO of Freehold, we have noticed an increase in damaging high wind events.
 Hurricanes are increasing in strength and frequency, coupled with changes in the jet stream, causing widespread costly property destruction.
 Powerful tornadoes continue to flatten entire communities in a matter of minutes.
 Falling trees from extreme wind events are a major cause of structural losses throughout the country on a regular basis.

 SERVPRO of Freehold is always well prepared to respond to homes and businesses affected by wind damage.
 Often times, water can enter structures affected by wind, requiring our mitigation experts to quickly tarp damaged areas and start the drying process inside until repairs can begin.
 Experienced technicians from our franchise have also traveled out of state to assist with large-scale recovery following devastating hurricanes.
 Although wind storms are difficult to gauge, SERVPRO of Freehold has the tools and knowledge to secure and restore properties affected by wind in our ever changing environment.

-After Hurricane Florence caused severe flooding and wind damage to the Carolinas, our professional SERVPRO of Freehold team headed south from New Jersey to assist with the recovery effort.
+After Hurricane Florence caused severe flooding and wind damage in North Carolina, our professional SERVPRO of Freehold team headed south from New Jersey to assist with the recovery effort.
 Many homes had suffered from roof damage due to the high wind speed.
 Other homes were damaged from the seepage of floodwater which was heavily soiled with contaminants.
 A vast majority of structures needed extensive interior demolition while those with extreme structural damage were scheduled for complete demolition at a later time.

 Our SERVPRO team started work immediately, removing wet materials such as drywall, trim, insulation, hardwood floor, carpet, padding and vinyl.
 They sprayed antimicrobial to prevent unwanted microbial growth and placed drying equipment to remove moisture from the remaining structural components.
-Once the structures were dry in three days, customers were able to schedule needed repairs quickly.
+Once the structures were dry in less than four days, customers were able to schedule needed repairs quickly.